What does SEO stand for?

 In short, SEO is how you get on the first page of Google.

-Improving your website’s SEO can be done in a variety of ways, including improving UX (user experience), decreasing your website’s loading time and simply creating good, relevant content.
+Improving your website’s SEO can be done in a variety of ways, including improving UX (user experience), improving your website’s core web vitals and gaining backlinks (links from other websites) and creating relevant content.

 How much of a difference does SEO make?